abhikanojia/abhikanojia.github.io/_posts/rails-7/2024-02-05-rails-7-1-control-activerecord-enums-instance-methods.md

 ## ActiveRecord Enums in a Nutshell

 These attributes map values to integers in the database, generating handy methods for easy querying and manipulation.
-By the way, as of Rails 7 the syntax of defining has changed. <base target="_blank">[Rails-7 New Syntax For Enum](/rails/2024/02/04/rails-7-enum-syntax.html)
+By the way, as of Rails 7 the syntax of defining has changed.
+[Rails-7 New Syntax For Enum](/rails/2024/02/04/rails-7-enum-syntax.html){:target="_blank"}

 ## The Scenario Before